Loricariichthys microdon

 The loricariid labeled with the number 1 in this image is a specimen of Loricariichthys microdon.

-Loricariichthys microdon is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Rupununi basin in Guyana.
-The species reaches 11 cm (4.3 inches) in length, and is believed to be a facultative air-breather.
+Loricariichthys microdon is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to Guyana where it occurs in the basin of the Rupununi.
+This species reaches a maximum standard length of 17.6 cm and is believed to be a facultative air-breather.